4.2. (Local) Robustness of MNIST dataset¶

 predicate that determines whether the get operation is within the range of the

-defines a type and an application function (@@
+vector length.
+Model defines a type and an application function (@@).
+We

 will also need integers and floating point numbers to declare and define